 This is going to show pretty much how old I am but… Do you remember the time when Dial-up internet was still a thing?

-You couldn’t access the internet while someone is using your landline phone.
+You can’t access the internet while someone is using your landline phone.
 Also, the speed compared to what we have now is tectonic in speed.
 Imagine waiting for pictures to load, line by line.

 Videos?
 Good luck finding those on the internet during the ’90s.

-Since almost everyone is connected online it seems like Website speed is more important than ever.
-Not just because of your page visitors losing interest and going to a different website but because even Google and other search engines grade your website’s performance.
+Since almost everyone is connected online, it seems like Website speed is more important than ever.
+Not just because of your page visitors losing interest and going to a different website, but because even Google and other search engines grade your website’s performance.

 Slow website loading speeds at the end of the day will cause websites to have lower conversion rates and lower page visits.
 Sure your website might look beautiful but if it takes me 15 seconds to see it then I’m sorry.
 A lot of visitors would bail by then.